SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

    :language: perl

-Hopefully, this will have whet your appetite for more.
-In the `Next Steps`_ section you will learn more about how to use WebDriver for things such as navigating forward and backward in your browser's history, and how to use frames and windows.
-It also provides a more complete discussion of the examples than `The 5 Minute Getting Started Guide`_.
+Hopefully, this example has whet your appetite for more.
+In the `Next Steps`_ section you will learn more about how to use WebDriver for things such as navigating forward and backward in your browser's history, and how to test web sites that use frames and windows. `Next Steps`_ also provides a more complete discussion of the examples than `The 5 Minute Getting Started Guide`_.
 If you're ready, let's take the `Next Steps`_!

 .. _`Next Steps`: `Next Steps For Using WebDriver`_